-About the Society of Biology
+About the Royal Society of Biology

-The Society of Biology is a single unified voice for biology: advising Government and influencing policy; advancing education and professional development; supporting our members, and engaging and encouraging public interest in the life sciences.
-With more than 14,000 individual members and almost 100 member organisations, the Society represents a significant and diverse membership including students, practising scientists, industry leaders, academics and interested non-professionals.
+The Royal Society of Biology is a single unified voice for biology: advising UK Government and influencing policy; advancing education and professional development; supporting our members, and engaging and encouraging public interest in the life sciences.
+The Society represents a diverse membership of individuals, learned societies and other organisations.